ros/catkin/doc/setup_dot_py.rst

 Handling of ``setup.py``
 ------------------------

 Used in build and installation.
-Here be dragons.

 Any scripts listed in ``scripts`` will be symlinked to from :ref:`toplevel_bin`